FrancisCrickInstitute/DESdemonA/README.md

-types of follow-up question: stratifying the data by one factor, and then examining the effect of the other factor in each individual stratum, or; examining the interaction itself, so looking to see if the magnitude of effect is different in one stratume than another.
+types of follow-up question: stratifying the data by one factor, and then examining the effect of the other factor in each individual stratum, or; examining the interaction itself, so looking to see if the magnitude of effect is different in one stratum than another.

 To make this more concrete for the genotype x treatment case, we could
 ask: which genes are responding to treatment in the KO; which genes